alkabil-audio/alkabil.site/DOCUMENTATION.md

 Dates are the day the change was made (the rebuild began 2026-07-17).

+### 2026-07-18 — header bar no longer force-capitalises

+- Dropped `text-transform: uppercase` from the header's nav links and brand, so they render exactly as typed in `NAV_LINKS` / the brand string in `js/site.js` — casing is now controlled there.
+(The brand still reads "ALKABIL" because that's how it's written.)
+The mobile menu overlay (`.mobile-menu a`) still uppercases; change it there if you want it to match.

 ### 2026-07-18 — AI statement in the FAQ

 - Added a **"WHAT ABOUT AI?"** entry to the Info page FAQ — a short, plain-voice